UKCloud/documentation/articles/other/other-faq-sla.md

 ### Are any periods of downtime excluded from the availability SLA?

 UKCloud excludes any time needed to complete planned or emergency maintenance from any time-based calculations related to service availability.
-In these events, you will be notified accordingly as described in the appropriate Service Definition.
-Other exceptions are outlined in UKCloud's Terms and Conditions.
+In these events, you will be notified accordingly as described our [*Terms and Conditions*](other-ref-terms-and-conditions.md).
+Other exceptions are also outlined in the Terms and Conditions.

 ### Are there any reasons why you wouldn't pay a Service Credit if it was due?